agent-dog-dev/agent-dog/README.md

 Autonomy can be added later if the user wants it, with their own keys, on their own terms. **Safety is the product, not a footnote.**

-> *Others built an autonomous trader.
-We built a safer agent workflow the DOG Army can actually trust.*
+> *Safety is the product.
+Built for the DOG Army.*

 ---